- HUPD Response to a Reported Incident of Sexual Assault, Dating Violence, Domestic Violence, or Stalking

 In addition, Harvard University will, upon written request, disclose to the alleged victim of a crime of violence or a non-forcible sex offense, the report on the results of any disciplinary proceeding conducted by Harvard against a student who is the alleged perpetrator of such crime or offense.
 If the alleged victim is deceased as a result of such crime or offense, the next of kin of such victim shall be treated as the alleged victim for the purposes of this paragraph.

-Further, Harvard may, in its discretion, disclose the final results of an internal disciplinary proceeding involving a student who is an alleged perpetrator of any crime of violence or a nonforcible sex offense, if it has been determined as a result of that proceeding that the student committed a violation of Harvard’s rules or policies with respect to that conduct.
+Further, Harvard may, in its discretion, disclose the final results of an internal disciplinary proceeding involving a student who is an alleged perpetrator of any crime of violence or a nonforcible sex offense if it has been determined as a result of that proceeding that the student committed a violation of Harvard’s rules or policies with respect to that conduct.
 The disclosure may include the student’s name, the violation committed, and the sanction imposed.

 Such disclosures do not constitute a violation of the Family Educational Rights and Privacy Act (“FERPA”).

 The University protects the confidentiality of persons who report having been victims of sexual assault, domestic violence, dating violence, or stalking.
 As a general matter, HUPD does not publish the name of crime victims nor does it include identifiable information regarding victims in the HUPD crime log, in campus Timely Warnings, or online.
+Harvard maintains as confidential information relating to any interim measures to the extent that maintaining such confidentiality would not impair Harvard’s ability to provide the interim measures.

 In addition, in accord with Massachusetts General Laws Chapter 41, Section 97D and Chapter 265, Section 24C, HUPD will not publish, disseminate or otherwise disclose the name of any alleged victim of rape or assault with intent to rape, and will maintain all reports of rape and sexual assault (or attempts to commit those offenses) or abuse perpetrated by family or household members in a manner that will ensure their confidentiality.
 When applicable, however, reported incidents will be included in the Clery Act annual crime statistics, though without any identifying information.